 Once logged in, you can access the Users link on the left to change the admin password if desired.

 Otherwise, click on Launch Install Wizard to begin creating your Hadoop cluster.

 Enter a name for your cluster and click next.

 Make sure Use Public Repository is selected.
-If it is not this may be due to a proxy issue (especially on Monsoon) see below.
+If it is not this may be due to a proxy issue, see below.

 By default, Ambari won’t be able to read the public repository until we update the proxy.

 Close the UI and stop the Ambari server:

 Open the file and under AMBARI_JVM_ARGS we need to add the following:

 To confirm your OS-level proxy, you can issue: